elventear/terraform-aws-cf-install/README.md

 terraform-aws-cf-install [![Build Status](https://travis-ci.org/cloudfoundry-community/terraform-aws-cf-install.svg?branch=master)](https://travis-ci.org/cloudfoundry-community/terraform-aws-cf-install)
 ========================

-This is part of a project that aims to create a one click deploy of Cloud Foundry into an AWS VPC.
+This is part of a project that aims to create a one click deploy of Cloud Foundry into an AWS VPC, with monitoring provided by [AppFirst](http://www.appfirst.com).
 This is (probably) the repo you want to use.

 Architecture
 ------------